ycarowr/SpaceMarine/README.md

 ![alt text](https://github.com/ycarowr/SpaceMarine/blob/master/Assets/Textures/spacemarine.gif)

-My main goal when I first started this game was to make a 2d-platformer with a decent code architecture, something which I would be able to reuse code in the future or extend to a "real project", by no means I wanna say a real project has to have a perfect architecture or be completely extendable.
+My main goal when I first started this game was to make a 2d-platformer with a decent code architecture, something which I would be able to reuse code in the future or extend to a "real project".
+By no means I wanna say a real project has to have a perfect architecture or be completely extendable.
 I believe every project has it's purpose in life and by the time I started this one I wanted to make it as much maintainable, manageable and clean as possible.
 Something 100% doable!

 I wanted as well to apply the appropriated [design patterns](https://github.com/ycarowr/Unity-Design-Pattern) to the common problems I would have during the development.
 Because its super easy to do, they are very well documented everywhere!